Rob-McCormack/EC-Flat50Bench/README.md

 ## The Benchmark

-This repository contains the **Canonical Failure Mode** implementation.
+This repository contains a stochastic baseline script, NOT a full game engine.
+It generates the statistical pattern that our theory predicts for Entropy Checkers.
 It is a simplified **null-model** (randomized reward baseline) that reproduces the exact empirical pattern predicted for the full game:

 1.  **Flat win-rate ≈ 0.50 ± 0.06** – No upward trend after 50k episodes.
 2.  **35% Adversarial Sign-Flip Rate** – The "noise floor" of the system.